 Management has applied judgment in the assessment of the Company's ability to continue as a going concern when preparing its consolidated financial statements.
 Management prepares the consolidated financial statements on a going concern basis unless management either intends to liquidate the entity or to cease trading or has no realistic alternative but to do so.
 In assessing whether the going concern assumption is appropriate, management takes into account all available information about the future, which is at least, but is not limited to, twelve months from the end of the reporting period.
-Management considers a wide range of factors relating to current and expected profitability and potential sources of replacement financing
+Management considered a wide range of factors relating to current and expected profitability and potential sources of replacement and incremental financing (note 1).